Hospitals & Services

 Professional Development Planner Nurses in Maternity June 2018

 Resuscitation training is now provided as part of either Emergency Skills or PROMPT course - see below.

 Breastfeeding education is under development.
-There is one hour of breastfeeding education included in the 2019 core competency day.
+There are two hours of breastfeeding education included in the 2020 Maternity Practice Skills Day.